CREATE TABLE AS SELECT¶

 |REPLICAS||The replication factor for the topic.
 If this property is not set, then the number of replicas of the input stream or table will be used.
 In join queries, the property values are taken from the left-side stream or table.|

-Note: This doesn't affect the processing of the query that populates this table.
+Note: This doesn't affect the processing of the query that populates this stream.
 For example, given the following statement:

-CREATE TABLE foo WITH (TIMESTAMP='t2') ASThe window into which each row of
+CREATE STREAM foo WITH (TIMESTAMP='t2') ASThe window into which each row of

 If set to